37s/MoE-AGIQA/README.md

 # MoE-AGIQA
-The source code will made available.
+The source code will be made available.